JasonCDN/ARDVARC/libraries/ArmControl/README.md

 If you don't tell the servos to go somewhere, and then you run DC motors, then the servos will max themselves out of their own accord.
 This is because they are at a floating signal state and they don't care where they sit.
 All you need to do is make sure the servos initially know where they're supposed to be before turning any other motors on.

+By default (i.e. based on the `SET_INITIAL` flag in the library header file) the `setServoPins(...)` function will automatically tell the servos to stick to their default configuration (i.e. fully closed).

 # Intro